cstettler/poc-thymeleaf-pattern-library/README.md

 - support arbitrary attributes on dialect components (pass onto "root" element, or first, if no root defined)
 - introduce list component with complex model object
 - support strategy for registering components (with static and classpath-based implementation)

-## Important Learnings

-- templates need to be referred to without leading slash, otherwise template cannot be found when running application from jar (probably due to different classloader hierarchy in fat jar)